Best Single Serve Drip Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 AdirChef’s single-serve coffee maker is one of Amazon’s top sellers, and we think this one represents brilliant value for its ludicrously reasonable price.

-The machine has a permanent filter, allowing you to brew an eco-friendly cup, cutting out water and saving yourself some cash on single-use paper filters too.
+The machine has a permanent filter, allowing you to brew an eco-friendly cup by cutting down waste and saving you some cash by avoiding single-use paper filters.

 The 15-ounce capacity, stainless steel coffee mug that’s supplied with the machine is well-insulated to keep your brew nice and hot, and it also fits comfortably into most car cup holders.
 The machine shuts off automatically once the fill level on the cup is reached.